Malaval-Ren/scbeditor2/README.md

  This is an help for cross-dev

 > note : My first release was on Apple IIGS **S.C.B.
 Editor** version 1.5a
-> You could found it in the image scbeditor.po
+> You could found it in the image scbeditor.img

 &nbsp;